alexandergrib/studious-guacamole/README.md

   * A background hero image was added to visually support the content and for added user interactivity.

 * **About Section**
-  * This section consists of a title and a paragraph text that explains the purpose of the website.
+  * This section consists of a title and a paragraph text that explains the purpose of the website and call for action buttons.

 * **Know the Signs and Your Stories sections**
-  * This sections are made of two Bootstrap cards with added Font Awesome Icons and 'Read More' buttons to allow users to read the whole content.
+  * This sections are made of two Bootstrap cards.
+'Read More' buttons take users to the appropriate pages and to read the whole content.
 The first panel invites users to learn to recognize signs and the symptoms and the second one guides users to the Blog Page to browse all stories.

+* **Health Check**
+    * This section is created using Bootstrap accordion component and contains some information on Breast Cancer and useful links for those who want to find out more.

 * **Footer**
   * Designed using Bootstrap Footer component, contains hoverable Social Media icons to let users know they are clickable.
 Icons are linked to the external websites and open in new tabs when clicked.
 Available accross all pages.